 Bears will use roads and trails, just like humans, so hikers need to be prepared and know exactly what to do when they cross paths with a bear!

-Fortunately, there are numerous ways you can see these bears from a safe distance, with bear viewing tours and designated locations that attract tourists throughout the year.
+Fortunately, there are numerous ways you can see these bears from a safe distance, with bear viewing tours and designated locations (like this one near Anchorage that I highly recommend!) that attract tourists throughout the year.

 Over 14% of Alaska is covered in water!